Azure/AppConfiguration/releaseNotes/SpringCloudAzureAppConfigurationConfig.md

 ## 1.1.2/1.2.2 - February 25, 2020

 * Credentials for authentication can now be provided in code via ```AppConfigurationCredentialProvider``` and ```KeyVaultCredentialProvider```.
-These new types are used to pass ```TokenCredentials``` to the provider when connecting to Azure App Configuration and Key Vault.
-This method also allows for different authentication methods/credentials to be used when connecting with multiple App Configuration stores or Key Vaults.
+  * This method allows for different authentication methods/credentials to be used when connecting with multiple App Configuration instances or Key Vaults.
 * The ```spring.cloud.azure.appconfiguration.stores[0].fail-fast``` setting has been updated to be per store.
-When fail-fast is set to false for an App Configuration instance, any failures that occur during its initial load or subsequent refreshes will be ignored.
-  * Previously this setting controlled the error handling for all configuration stores, now this setting allows for different error handling to be configured per configuration store.
+  * Previously this setting controlled the error handling for all App Configuration instances, now this setting allows for different error handling to be configured per App Configuration instance.
-  * The error handling specified by fail-fast is now limited to when settings are loaded on startup.
-This setting has no affect on configuration refresh.
+  * The error handling specified by fail-fast is now limited to when settings are loaded on application startup.
+This setting does not affect error handling for configuration refresh.
+However, if there is an error loading from the App Configuration instance on startup, it will not be included in refresh attempts.
-  * Failed refreshes will be automatically retried, if not completely successful.
+* Failed refreshes will now be automatically retried, if not completely successful.
-* spring-cloud-azure-appconfiguration-config has been split into two packages; spring-cloud-azure-appconfiguration-config and spring-cloud-azure-appconfiguration-config-web.
+* spring-cloud-azure-appconfiguration-config has been split into two packages: spring-cloud-azure-appconfiguration-config and spring-cloud-azure-appconfiguration-config-web.
 The web provider take on the spring-web dependency used for automated refresh.
 In the spring-cloud-azure-appconfiguration-config provider, refresh needs to be manually triggered.
   * To continue using automated refresh, the "spring-cloud-azure-appconfiguration-config" dependency should be updated to "spring-cloud-azure-appconfiguration-config-web".
-* ```AppConfigurationRefresh```'s ```refreshConfigurations()``` can be called to check if the settings in each configuration store are up to date and, if the cache has expired, trigger a refresh event.
+* ```AppConfigurationRefresh```'s ```refreshConfigurations()``` can be called to check if the settings for each App Configuration instance are up to date and, if the cache has expired, trigger a refresh event.

 ## 1.1.1/1.2.1 - January 13, 2020